kyma-project/eventing-manager/docs/user/tutorials/evnt-03-type-cleanup.md

   </details>
 </div>

-## Check the Subscription cleaned Event type
+## Check the Subscription Cleaned Event Type

 To check the Subscription cleaned Event type, run:

 ```bash
 kubectl get subscriptions lastorder-payment-sub -o=jsonpath="{.status.types}"
 ```

 Note that the returned event type `["order.paymentsuccess.v1"]` does not contain the asterisk `*` in the `payment*success` part.
 That's because Kyma Eventing cleans out the prohibited characters from the event name and uses the cleaned event name in the underlying Eventing backend.

-## Trigger the workload with an event
+## Trigger the Workload With an Event

 You created the `lastorder` Function, and subscribed to the `order.payment*success.v1` events by creating a Subscription CR.
 Next, you see that you can still publish events with the original Event name (i.e. `order.payment*success.v1`) even though it contains the prohibited character, and it triggers the Function.

 1. Port-forward the [Event Publisher Proxy](../evnt-architecture.md) Service to localhost, using port `3000`.
 Run:

    ```bash
    kubectl -n kyma-system port-forward service/eventing-event-publisher-proxy 3000:80
    ```

 2. Publish an event to trigger your Function.
 In another terminal window, run:

    <div tabs name="Publish an event" group="trigger-workload">